alphamg2003/alphamg2003/README.md

 ## Characteristics
 *Alpha Green Mg*: Happy (15% chance to be sad), Kind, Calm, Talkative, Extrovert, got broken heart.

-*Hikari Maguneshiumu*: Happy (5% chance to be sad), Kind, Calm, but Shy, Introvert, have 10% chance to be aggressive
+*Maguneshiumu*: Happy (5% chance to be sad), Kind, Calm, but Shy, Introvert, have 10% chance to be aggressive

 # Motto